WAVM/WAVM/README.md

-  --text in.wast                Specify text program file (.wast) --binary in.wasm in.js.mem    Specify binary program file (.wasm) and memory file (.js.mem) -f|--function name            Specify function name to run in module rather than main --                            Stop parsing arguments
+  --text in.wast                Specify text program file (.wast) --binary in.wasm in.js.mem    Specify binary program file (.wasm) and memory file (.js.mem) -f|--function name            Specify function name to run in module rather than main -c|--check                    Exit after checking that the program is valid --                            Stop parsing arguments

 PrintWAST -binary in.wasm in.js.mem out.wast